fivetran/dbt_iterable/README.md

   iterable_schema: your_schema_name
 ```
 ## Step 4: Enabling/Disabling Models
 Your Iterable connector might not sync every table that this package expects.
-If your syncs exclude certain tables, it is because you either don't use that functionality in Iterable or have actively excluded some tables from your syncs.
-In order to enable or disable the relevant functionality in the package, you will need to add the relevant variables.
+If your syncs exclude certain tables, it is either because you do not use that functionality in Iterable or have actively excluded some tables from your syncs.
+In order to enable or disable the relevant tables in the package, you will need to add the following variable(s) to your `dbt_project.yml` file.

 By default, all variables are assumed to be `true` (with exception of `iterable__using_user_device_history`, which is set to `false`).
-You only need to add variables for the tables you would like to enable or disable respectively:

 ```yml
 vars: